Man accused of killing Ahmaud Arbery used racial expletives after shooting him, court hears

 William Bryan, the man who shot the infamous viral video of Arbery's death, told investigators that ex-cop Gregory McMichael, 64, and his son, Travis McMichael, 34, chased Arbery with their truck and blocked his exit before opening fire and killing the young black man.

-That admission, along with the use of racial expletives, will almost certainly factor into the Justice Department’s decision whether to pursue federal hate crime charges against Arbery’s accused killers.
+That admission, along with the use of racial expletives, will likely factor into the Department of Justice's decision whether to pursue federal hate crime charges against Arbery’s accused killers.

+AHMAUD ARBERY FAMILY'S LEGAL TEAM SAYS DEDS LOOKING INTO HOW LOCAL LAW ENFORCEMENT HANDLED SHOOTING

 Georgia Bureau of Investigation's lead investigator, Rick Dial, testified Thursday at a probable cause hearing for the three defendants charged with Arbery’s murder: the McMichaels and their neighbor Bryan, 50.